Get Your Card

 Faculty and Staff

 Individuals affiliated with certain organizations connected to the University of Oregon may be entitled to a UO ID card.
 Examples of these organizations include: The Duck Store, Greek Life, Religious Directors Association, CDRC, and ASUO Legal Services.
 Please check with your employer regarding your eligibility.
+The initial Associate UO ID is free.

 - ASUO: The community card serves as the ASUO C-Card once approved through the ASUO.
-See the C-Card Terms and Conditions and apply for the C-Card here.
+See the C-Card Terms and Conditions and apply for the C-Card online.
 Benefits include access to athletics, theatre, the Student Recreation Center, and the Craft Center.

 - Student Recreation Center: This card is required for alumni; partners of students, faculty, and staff; and community members who purchase a membership through the Student Recreation Center.

-- The Craft Center: The community card is required for anyone without a UO ID card to register for term passes and workshops at the Craft Center.
+- Craft Center: The community card is required for anyone without a UO ID card to register for term passes and workshops at the Craft Center.
 We prioritize student involvement, but we welcome the community to join us and thank them for their support.
 The community card allows for a streamlined registration and check-in process, enhances participant safety, and enables the Craft Center to better analyze and forecast studio use and workshop registration.

 - Outdoor Program